ZhanJet/Force-Control/fc_install_ws/install/share/force_control/README.md

 ## Interfaces

-The name of the following subscribed&published topics may need to be modified or remapped in the launch file according to the interfaces of the actual using robot.
+The name of the following subscribed & published topics may need to be modified or remapped in the launch file according to the interfaces of the robot you use.

 ### Subscribed Topics